FREE ITEM

 [PL 3]

-The AR-15, being traced back to 1957 when ArmaLite scaled down an AR-10 to .223 Remington.
-Once a staple of American gun ownership, the AR-15's design has stood the test of time and multiple trials by fire, seeing service in multiple conflicts around the globe for over 100 years.
-Nowadays it's still popular as both a reliable assault rifle and a common find in hands of wastelanders and other organizations, however most rifles would move on from the .223/5.56x45 cartridges, instead opting for the .277 Fury, 6.8 SPC, etc. The AR-15 can still be seen among USRF forces, albeit in limited numbers, thanks to the 5.56/.223 caliber being largely phased out.
+The AR-15's history can be traced back to 1957, when ArmaLite scaled down the AR-10 to chamber .223 Remington.
+Once a staple of American gun ownership, the AR-15's design has endured multiple trials by fire, seeing service in multiple conflicts around the globe for over a century.
+Nowadays, it's still popular as both a reliable assault rifle and a common find in the hands of wastelanders and other organizations, but most rifles have moved on from the .223/5.56x45 cartridges to .277 Fury or 6.8 NEU.
+Despite this, the AR-15 can still be found among USRF forces in limited numbers

 SUMMER RAIN 2024